torchbox/wagtail-jotform/README.md

 # Wagtail Jotform

-Embedable Jotform forms for wagtail pages.
+Embedable Jotform forms for Wagtail pages.

+Wagtail Jotform works by providing a new page type, EmbededFormPage with a form choice field.
+Values for this form field are populated from the Jotform API.

 ## Installation